 We are a grass roots, non-partisan community campaign to bring fast broadband to our part of the South Chilterns.
-We have worked with BT and OCC on their green cabinets and most recently with Village Networks to provide a genuine broadband choice, independent of phone lines for people who can’t or don’t want to be connected to BT’s service.
+We are now working on bringing fibre broadband direct to people’s homes funded by government vouchers.
+In the past we have worked successfullly with BT and OCC on their green cabinets and with Village Networks to provide a genuine broadband choice, independent of phone lines for people who can’t or don’t want to be connected to BT’s service.

 Where do you cover?

-Village Networks service live in parts of Stonor, Pishill and environs (waiting on location for node in Stonor village).
-Since April Russell’s Water (node installed and operational), in May Cookley Green (node being planned for installation) and Britwell Hill.
+The Village Networks service is live in parts of Stonor, Pishill and environs (waiting on location for node in Stonor village).
+Russell’s Water node is installed and operational and so is Britwell Hill.

 Given the mess that Connected Counties is in in Bucks we are planning with Village Networks how to connect some of Turville Heath and they can serve North End common.

 The internet is sent to a small box on the outside of your house using wireless signals from a local transmitter.
 It doesn’t use your phone line.
 To subribe or enquire please go direct to Village Networks.

 My phone line is terrible and has stopped me getting decent broadband despite switching providers, will this work for me?

 Yes.
 The Village Networks service has nothing to do with your phone line.
 It uses radio communications from new transmitters in the Stonor/Britwell Hill area.
 We’ll need to do a simple survey to see if your property can receive the signal.

 How fast is it?